 In short, if your case is settled prior to filing a lawsuit, 33 1/3%, plus costs.
 If a lawsuit is filed, 40% plus costs.

-Why use contingency fee basis in personal injury cases?
+Why use contingent fee basis in personal injury cases?

 The contingent fee gives injured people, no matter what their financial means, an even playing field against large corporations and insurance companies.
 In a typical auto accident case, the insurance company has vast financial resources at its disposal to pay for the costs of mounting a defense against your claim.
 Using the contingent fee basis makes it possible for people from all walks of life to pursue justice.